PlanterApp/planter_blog/content/posts/vibrant-pollinator-flower-bed/index.md

 * **Cosmos and Alyssum** are repeated throughout the bed, tying everything together.
 * **Nasturtiums** are staggered in three bold patches, balancing structure with a bit of whimsy.

 This approach avoids what can become a chaotic look by grouping plants by height, spacing out bloom times, and varying color just enough.
 Keep in mind, though, that some controlled chaos can work wonderfully too!
-You can balance the look and feel of your flower bed easily.
+You can balance the look and feel of your flower bed to your tastes!

 You can mix and match color palettes for most of these plants.
 I lean toward a mix of pinks, reds, and oranges, with white Alyssum.
 This design would also work wonderfully with a varied blend of colors throughout; it’s very flexible.